Transactional emails: What they are, best practices, examples & templates

 Return confirmation

-Having an effortless return process is crucial for customer satisfaction.
+An effortless return process is crucial to customer satisfaction.
 Return confirmation emails are an integral part of the post-purchase email strategy, and Bata excels in this aspect.

-The email below includes essential details such as the return and refund timeframe, product name and price, quantity, and order number.
+The email below includes essential details, including the return and refund timeframe, product name and price, quantity, and order number.

 Refund confirmation